chaoss/augur/docs/source/getting-started/guide-amazon-linux-augur/installation.rst

 	export PATH=$PATH:/usr/local/go/bin

-Set up environmental variables so GO can be used - onto your *~/.bash_profile* , append these:
+Set up environmental variables so Go can be used - onto your *~/.bash_profile* , append these:

 .. code-block::